ExtensityAI/symbolicai/docs/source/TOOLS/shell.md

 # :Output:
 # Paris
 ```
-You can also type `Ctrl+Space` to treat any command as a query for a language model. #TODO is this correct?
+You can also type `Ctrl+Space` to treat any command as a query for a language model.

 #### Pipe with Files